SAINT FRANCIS CHOIR HANDBOOK (2016, updated 2021)

 Bless O Lord, us your servants who minister in your temple, grant that what we sing with our lips, we may believe in our hearts, and that what we believe in our hearts we may show forth in our lives, through Jesus Christ Our Lord, Amen.

-While we strongly encourage all members of the choir to become competent cantors and soloists, the choice of soloists at public liturgies and events is at the discretion of the director of music, who consults on the matter with the music committee (made up of the voice leaders).
+While we strongly encourage all members of the choir to become competent cantors and soloists, the choice of soloists at public liturgies and events is at the discretion of the director of music, who may consult on the matter with voice leaders.

 No matter how much musical experience one has, we all need to be attentive to building our musical skills on a continuing basis.
 To assist in this quest, choir rehearsals will include some work in solfège and music reading.
 This will—over time—ensure that music-making is all the more enjoyable and fulfilling.
 As a start, be sure to get thoroughly familiar with the key signatures and solfège syllables printed in this brochure.